 If you are keen to work on an independent project at BioMakespace, be aware that you need to submit a project proposal to our safety committee and that this needs to be approved before you can start work (see 'Starting a project in the space' below.)

 What happens after you’ve been accepted as a Makespace member

 You will need to complete the online BioMakespace safety training and assessment to use the BioMakespace labs.

 When you’ve completed the introduction to BioMakespace and BioMakespace safety training, you will receive an access card.
 You can now attend all our events, workshops and training as well as having the opportunity to join an approved project or submit your own.

 - Speak to other Biomakespace members and the committee to find collaborators, get advice, work out if you can get all the resources you need (at meetings, via chat or email).

 - Complete a Project Proposal Form and relevant Risk Assessment, COSHH, and GM forms.

 - Email your project application to email@example.com.

 - The committee and Safety Team will take a look and get back to you with any changes.
-This should take no more than two weeks, but at busy times or for complex proposals this can take up to a month.
+We aim to complete this in no more than two weeks, but at busy times or for complex proposals this can take up to a month.